3.7 Admins

 Below the profile details, admins with sufficient permissions can update account information:

-- Change profile details — fields to edit email (read-only if restricted), first name, last name, and timezone.
+- Change profile details β fields to edit email (read-only if restricted), first name, last name, timezone, and phone number.

 2. Permissions Panel